reflex-dev/reflex-web/blog/2024-12-20-python-comparison.md

 - **Deployment**: Reflex apps can be deployed to the cloud with a single command (`reflex deploy`).

 **Cons**
 - **Ecosystem**: Reflex is a newer framework, so its ecosystem (plugins) is smaller compared to more traditional alternatives like Django.
 However, with 20k+ stars on GitHub, it is one of the fastest-growing Python frameworks.
 - **Breaking changes**: Reflex is still maturing, so its APIs are subject to change.

-## FastAPI
-### High performance, easy to learn, fast to code, ready for production

-FastAPI is a modern backend web framework that has gained popularity for building REST APIs.
-Built on top of Starlette and Pydantic, FastAPI is highly performant, ergonomic, and excels in scenarios requiring high performance and concurrent processing.

-**Pros**

-- **Type hints**: FastAPI leverages Python type hints, improving code quality and simplifying API interactions.
-- **Automatic documentation**: FastAPI automatically generates OpenAPI (formerly Swagger) documentation for your API based on type hints.
-- **Data validation**: FastAPI uses Pydantic for data validation, making it easy to validate request and response data.
-- **Performance**: FastAPI is highly performant, often matching or surpassing the speed of Node.js and Go in benchmarks.
-- **Asynchronous support**: FastAPI supports async programming, making it suitable for high-concurrency applications.

-**Cons**

-- **Frontend**: FastAPI does not provide a built-in frontend framework, so you will need to integrate it with a separate frontend solution.
-- **Onboarding**: While FastAPI is powerful, it may be challenging for developers with little experience in deploying web apps.
-It works well for small to medium-sized organizations, but may require a steeper learning curve for individuals new to web development.
-- **Limited built-in features**: Unlike full-stack frameworks like Django, FastAPI is focused on backend APIs and does not offer many built-in features for things like authentication, admin panels, or templating.

-**Reflex** builds on top of FastAPI by adding a frontend layer and abstracting away the boilerplate required to connect the backend and frontend.
-This dramatically simplifies the development of full-stack apps.
-When deployed, Reflex apps are transpiled into a FastAPI backend with a React frontend.

 ## Django

 ### The web framework for perfectionists with deadlines

-Django is a mature, "batteries included" framework with a large ecosystem offering plugins for additional functionality like authentication, admin interfaces, content management systems, and more.
+[Django](https://www.djangoproject.com) is a mature, "batteries included" framework with a large ecosystem offering plugins for additional functionality like authentication, admin interfaces, content management systems, and more.
 As one of the oldest Python frameworks, Django not only has a large community and ecosystem but has also been battle-tested over many years.

 **Pros**